zaczap/bios201/Workshop1/README.md

 We can see various statistics about each of the alignments by running the following commands:

+	# to learn about samtools, run: man samtools
 	samtools flagstat NA12878.bam
 	samtools flagstat NA12891.bam
 	samtools flagstat NA12892.bam